How Kaptrix Works

 Live reasoning surface

-Continues to answer questions during diligence, at IC, and after close.
+Continues to answer questions during the read, in review meetings, and afterwards.

 The shift